Elevationacademy/repo-search-residents/README.md

 ## Questions?

 Please use your best judgment to interpret the requirements above.
-However, if you're stuck with questions, feel free to email Aaron (aaron@elevationacademy.co).
+However, if you're stuck with questions, feel free to email Aaron (brandon@elevationacademy.co).

 For questions related to the interview process, email Rona (office@elevationacademy.co).